Caroline Ellison: Career

 While attending Stanford, Ellison began her career in quantitative trading with two internships at Jane Street, a proprietary trading firm in New York City.
 In September 2016, Ellison joined Jane Street full-time as an equities trader in a cohort mentored by Sam Bankman-Fried, who left the firm a year later to serve as director of development at the Centre for Effective Altruism in Berkeley, California.

 Ellison and Bankman-Fried bonded over an interest in effective altruism and remained in contact.
 In February 2018, while visiting the San Francisco Bay Area, Ellison met Bankman-Fried for coffee, and he pitched her on joining Alameda Research, a cryptocurrency hedge fund co-founded in November 2017 by Bankman-Fried and effective altruism colleague Tara Mac Aulay.
 Ellison joined the following month.
 She said her "blind leap" was based on excitement over arbitraging cryptocurrencies and the potential to further her pursuit of earning to give.
 When she joined, Ellison had more experience than most of the other traders.
 She became co-CEO along with Sam Trabucco in October 2021.
 She became the sole CEO of Alameda Research in August 2022 after Trabucco stepped down.
 Despite her position, Ellison received no equity in Alameda Research and only a 0.5% stake in FTX.

 In November 2022, Ellison, together with Sam Trabucco, was listed on Forbes 30 Under 30, a pick the publication regretted a year later, placing Ellison on its Hall of Shame, featuring ten picks it wished it could take back.
 On 6 November 2022, after CoinDesk raised concerns about the balance sheet of Alameda Research and its relationship with FTX, Ellison said that the balance sheet information which had been released only included some of Alameda's assets and that the firm had more than $10 billion of additional assets.
 According to anonymous sources cited by The Wall Street Journal and The New York Times, Ellison was in a video meeting with employees on 9 November 2022; she admitted there that FTX had used customer money to help Alameda meet its liabilities and that she, Bankman-Fried, and two other FTX executives, Nishad Singh and Gary Wang, were aware of the circumstances.
 Ellison was terminated from her position by John J. Ray III after FTX, Alameda Research, and more than 100 related companies filed for Chapter 11 bankruptcy.

+In August 2026, Ellison joined Manifund, a nonprofit organization that helps charity founders find potential donors.
+Manifund acknowledged that they had been founded with funds from FTX before the organization went bankrupt.